CrowderSoup/Project-Board/README.md

 There are plans to add the following:

-1) Fine tune Notes for projects
+1) Fine tune Notes for projects (add delete button for notes on project drill-down)
 2) Build a hybrid of Local Storage and MySQL.
 At that point I will have to convert this from plain HTML/JavaScript and add in PHP.
 You also won't be able to use this service anonymously anymore, but will be required to create an accout (Or host this yourself).
 3) Fine tune interface (fluid height / width of each section)
 4) Allow Renaming of the sections